Cameron Richardson: Acting

 Richardson guest starred on the FOX television show House (2006; S02 E13; "Skin Deep").
 She played 15-year-old supermodel Alex, having herself been a model before getting into acting.
 She is known for her role as Paula Hargrove in the Fox series Point Pleasant (2005).
 She also guest starred on the HBO television show Entourage in the episodes "Strange Days", "Dog Day Afternoon, and "The Big Bang", in which she played a waitress named Lindsay who has a tryst in the coat room with character Vincent Chase during a silent auction.

 Richardson appeared in the film Alvin and the Chipmunks (2007).

 In 2009, Richardson was a series regular on Harper's Island, a murder mystery television series.
 Promotions for the series describe her character Chloe as The Flirt.

 In 2012, Richardson appeared in an episode of CSI: Crime Scene Investigation entitled "Malice in Wonderland".

 In 2013, Cameron Richardson played the role of Cheryl, Kev's (ex-)wife, on the show Shameless (season 3).

 Music videos

 In 2002, Richardson appeared in the music video for the Incubus song "Are You In?"

 In 2011, she appeared in the videos of the country song "I Don't Want This Night to End" and "Drunk On You" with Luke Bryan.

 In 2014, Richardson appeared in the music video of the song "Wanted Man" by The Last Internationale.

 Awards

 Richardson was ranked #76 in Stuff magazine's "102 Sexiest Women In The World" (2002).
 She was named #52 on the Maxim "Hot 100 of 2005" list, and modeled for the cover of the Hot 100 supplement.

 She appeared on the list until 2009 when she ranked #76.

-Personal life

-Richardson has three children: a son (born July 10, 2010) with her ex-boyfriend Ben Shulman, another son (born April 3, 2017) and a daughter (born September 7, 2019) with husband Louis Leterrier before their marriage on January 1, 2021.

-As of 2010, Richardson lives in Los Angeles.